kstenerud/concise-encoding/cbe-specification.md

 A metadata map contains keyed values which are associated with the object that follows the metadata map.

-Keys in metadata maps follow the same rules as for regular maps, except that all string typed keys beginning with the underscore `_` character are reserved for predefined keys, and must only be used in accordance with the [Concise Encoding Metadata specification](https://github.com/kstenerud/concise-encoding-metadata/blob/master/concise-encoding-metadata.md).
+Keys in metadata maps follow the same rules as for regular maps, except that all string typed keys beginning with the underscore `_` character are reserved for predefined keys, and must only be used in accordance with the [Common Generic Metadata specification](common-generic-metadata.md).

 Implementations should make use of the predefined metadata keys whenever possible to maximize interoperability between systems.